smarquezs/mars-rover/README.md

 ```

 ## Execute the code
-This repository includes a file with the input to test the code, so, you just run in a terminal the following command.
+This repository includes a file with the input to test the code, so, just run in a terminal the following command.

 ```bash